 Ask the references questions like, “Did the project come in on budget and on time?” and “I know you said he’s terrific, but if there was one thing you could improve about your experience, what would it be?”.
 You’ll likely find that most people will share some information that is useful and influence your decision on whether to hire a contractor or not.

-Again, no contractor is perfect and it’s best to know their shortcomings upfront, so you can set realistic expectations for yourself.
+Again, no renovation company is perfect and it’s best to know their shortcomings upfront, so you can set realistic expectations for yourself.
 The references could also give you valuable tips such as the best way to communicate with the contractor or the things to look out for with his crew, etc.

 #5 Interview the owner before, not after you hire a contractor.

 Most of us assume that the person coming to our house to give us a cost estimate for our project is the owner of the construction company, but often this is not the case.
-Especially with larger contractors, the person at your house is just a salesperson, probably one of several on their staff.
+Especially with larger renovation companies, the person at your house is just a salesperson, probably one of several on their staff.
 Even if the salesperson is extremely likable and knowledgeable, it will be difficult for you to gauge the company based on this person as they won’t be involved in your project; their job is solely to make the sale.

 That’s why I suggest interviewing the owner of the company, or at the very least, the supervisor who will be your day-to-day contact during the project.
 Make sure that you feel comfortable speaking to this person and that you won’t feel intimidated communicating with them during the project.
 Ask them a few difficult questions and see how they respond.
 Ask them if they feel comfortable operating under the terms you desire (something similar to our Code of Conduct: https://www.greatbuildz.com/contractor-vetting/).

-Taking these five extra steps will go a long way to ensure you’re in great hands when hiring a contractor, and even more importantly, screening out the companies that you shouldn’t hire.
+Taking these five extra steps will go a long way to ensure you’re in great hands when hiring a renovation contractor, and even more importantly, screening out the companies that you shouldn’t hire.
 The staff at Greatbuildz strongly suggest doing this kind of contractor pre-screening before making a hiring decision.